monetamio/docs/en/applications/prioritizer/installation/README.md

 ![Generate Addresses](../../../../_libs/img/docs/applications/prioritizer/installation/generate-addresses.jpg)

-You will then need to copy the address and slugs back into the `/themes/priority/js/dependenccies/issues.json` array:
+You will then need to copy the addresses and slugs back into the `/themes/priority/js/dependenccies/issues.json` array as follows:

 <!--pre-javascript-->
 ```